 - Potatoes scooped out

-1 cup of grated milner cheese or other non fat cheese
+- 1 cup of grated Kolios or Milner cheese (or other non fat cheese)

 - Crème fraiche light cream